edgraham/PhylogenomicsWorkflow/README.md

 **This procedure assumes that you have binned your assembled metagenomes and have Metagenome Assembled Genomes (MAGs) ready for analysis.**

 Another version of this protocol with more detailed information on what should be in your directory after each command is found on ProtocolsIO: dx.doi.org/10.17504/protocols.io.mp5c5q6

+To cite this workflow reference this paper:
+ Graham, E. D., J. F. Heidelberg, and B. J. Tully.
+'Potential for primary productivity in a globally-distributed bacterial phototroph.'
+The ISME journal (2018)

 ## Required Dependencies ##

 To run this protocol you will need the following programs: